cerplot/luigi/doc/luigi_patterns.rst

 A useful pattern is to put these files in a special directory and have some kind of periodical garbage collection clean it up.

-Triggering Many Tasks
+Triggering Many Steps
 ~~~~~~~~~~~~~~~~~~~~~

-A convenient pattern is to have a dummy Task at the end of several
+A convenient pattern is to have a dummy Step at the end of several
 dependency chains, so you can trigger a multitude of pipelines by
-specifying just one task in command line, similarly to how e.g. `make <http://www.gnu.org/software/make/>`_
+specifying just one step in command line, similarly to how e.g. `make <http://www.gnu.org/software/make/>`_
 works.

 .. code:: python

-    class AllReports(luigi.WrapperTask):
+    class AllReports(luigi.WrapperStep):
         date = luigi.DateParameter(default=datetime.date.today())
         def requires(self):
             yield SomeReport(self.date)